Thaxted: History

 During the Middle Ages, Thaxted prospered as a centre for the production of cutlery.
 This association is recalled by the town's well-known guildhall, by the town badge which consists of two crossed swords, and in the name of the nearby hamlet of Cutlers Green.
-Why a town like Thaxted, lacking in the natural resources required for the large-scale manufacturing metal products, should have developed this industry is unclear.
+Why a town like Thaxted, lacking in natural resources required for the large-scale manufacturing metal products, should have developed this industry is unclear.
 Although it had been assumed that Thaxted's cutlers were finishing blades made elsewhere, excavations undertaken in 2015 in Orange Street found evidence to support the work of bladesmiths alongside cutlers/hafters.

-The cutlers seem to have been already well-established by the beginning of the fourteenth century: in 1310, a cutler named Adam de Thakstede had prospered enough to purchase the freedom of the City of London and set up business in Cheapside.
+The cutlers seem to have been well-established by the beginning of the fourteenth century: in 1310, a cutler named Adam de Thakstede had prospered enough to purchase the freedom of the City of London and set up business in Cheapside.
 A manuscript in the Bodleian Library indicates that Thaxted was already widely identified with its cutlery by the 1320s.
 The 1381 Poll Tax returns indicate 79 cutlers established in Thaxted, alongside other related trades such as smiths and sheathers.

 This artisanal development had an effect on the economic and social dynamics of the town, shifting from a feudal agricultural model, in which most people were dependent on and laboured for the lord of the manor, to an urban industrial model where many people were employed and more autonomous.
 The right to hold a market was granted in 1205.
 Sometime during the first half of the fourteenth century, certain town inhabitants acquired the status of burgesses (burgenses) living within an area of the town known as the borough (burgus), achieving some degree of freedom from obligations toward the manor.

 However, this independence "did not extend to any real measure of self-government".
 The exact date that Thaxted first acquired formal borough status is unknown but the 1556 charter states that Thaxted "is an ancient borough and had from time immemorial a mayor and other officers and ministers and was endowed with diverse liberties".
 Royal documents from the end of the fifteenth century refer to the "manor and borough of Thaxted".
 It seems clear however that Thaxted did not achieve self-government as a fully-fledged borough until the granting of the 1556 charter.